wp-plugins/top-bar/readme.txt

 == Description ==
 Simply the easiest way to add a topbar to your website.
 This plugin adds a simple and clean notification bar at the top of your website, allowing you to display a nice message to your visitors as well as a custom link.
 What you see is what you get, and it’s totally free.

-= Rate and review =
-We love to hear from our users, please take the time to rate this plugin and tell us what you think about it!

 = No limitation for the Free version =
 The Free version of the Top Bar plugin is **not limited** and does not contain any ad.

 The [PRO version](http://wpdarko.com/items/top-bar-pro/) gives you access to a lot of new features: allow users to **close the top bar**, choose an **initial state**, add a **bottom border**, set a **time before the top bar appears**, make it visible **only for guests or registered users**, change the **font-size** and choose among many, many **new colors**.

-= Author =
-[WP Darko](http://wpdarko.com/) is one more great place to find exclusive WordPress themes & plugins.

 = Available fields/options =
 * Status (active or inactive)